Kill Me Now or Forever Stay Your Hand

 This trope describes the situation where 1) Alice has a reason to kill Bob, 2) Bob knows this, and 3) Bob decides that the best way to handle Alice is to get both of them alone together and give her exactly what she wants — a chance to take his life.

 , though what is being tested is more Bob's estimate of Alice's character.

 for things that may happen in the resulting scene.
-If Bob genuinely expects Alice to kill him, and thinks that he deserves it, see Please Kill Me If It Satisfies You.
+If Bob genuinely expects Alice to kill him, and thinks that he deserves it, see Please Kill Me If It Satisfies You

 open/close all folders

 - Toward the end of Witch Hunter Robin, the eponymous pyrokinetic (now on the run) pulls this on her former partner Amon after learning he was assigned to take her down.

 - Filia from Slayers Try does this with Jillas.
 When Jillas points a gun at her, she holds his hand with the gun and tells him to shoot.
 He's shocked and unable to do it, and eventually does a Heel-Face Turn when she saves his life.

 - Kujibiki Unbalance: President uses a form of this to keep her ninja-Miko subordinate in line (both from the first time they meet to the very end when she's accused of "losing her way"), and she never need lift a finger to do it.